 Scotland Barony Today

 The feudal dignity of baron remains in Scotland today.
 It is one of the only places in the world where you can buy a barony.
-It can be bought and sold independently of the lands to which the barony was formerly attached.
+It can be bought and sold independently of the land the barony was formerly attached to.

-The Abolition Act did end the ability to get feudal land priviledges by inheriting or acquiring the caput (land or castle) in Scotland.
-A Scottish barony can be passed to any person, of any sex, either by inhertiance or by conveyance.
+The Abolition Act did end the ability to get feudal land privileges by inheriting or acquiring the caput (land or castle) in Scotland.
+A Scottish barony can be passed to any person, of any sex, either by inheritance or by conveyance.

 Scotland still has a very strong attachment to the title of Baron, even today.
-This is because this is one place in the world still has active barons, along with clan chiefs and coat of arms.
+This is because this is one place in the world that still has active barons, along with clan chiefs and coats of arms.